Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Introduction

-Compositional construction of control barrier functions for interconnected control systems is also presented in~\cite{jagtap2020compositional}.
-Our proposed approach differs from the one in~\cite{jagtap2020compositional} in four directions, two of which are common with the first two differences we discussed above for~\cite{mahathi_IFAC2020}.
-As the third distinction, the proposed results in~\cite{jagtap2020compositional} are presented for non-stochastic settings while our work deals with stochastic ones.
+Compositional construction of control barrier functions via $\max$ small-gain conditions for interconnected control systems is also presented in~\cite{jagtap2020compositional}.
+Our proposed approach differs from the one in~\cite{jagtap2020compositional} in six directions, four of which are common with the comparisons with the small-gain conditions that we discussed above for~\cite{mahathi_IFAC2020}.
+As the fifth distinction, the proposed results in~\cite{jagtap2020compositional} are presented for non-stochastic settings while our work deals with stochastic ones.
 As our last contribution, the results in~\cite{jagtap2020compositional} are provided for specifications described by deterministic co-B\"uchi automata (a subset of $\omega$-regular specifications), whereas we deal with general $\omega$-regular specifications in this paper.
 Lastly, compositional construction of control barrier functions for large-scale stochastic systems has also been presented in \cite{nejati2020compositional,AmyIFAC12020} but for continuous-time stochastic systems using a different compositional scheme, namely, sum-type small-gain conditions.
 Unfortunately, those conditions are formulated in terms of “almost” linear gains and require subsystems to have a (nearly) linear behavior, making it much more conservative than our proposed approach here.